source-foundry/Slice-docs/content/docs/_index.md

 ### 2. Font binary production tasks `(Optional Developer Features)`

 {{< tip >}}
 The app offers additional compile-time binary editing support for developers who have production engineering needs, such as defining different family names for A/B testing and setting the style mapping in a family of output fonts.

 These developer features are optional.
 {{< /tip >}}

 #### Edit font family and style names `(Developer Feature)`

-Slice provides an OpenType name table editor that allows you to define the output font family and style names at compile time.
+Slice provides an OpenType name table editor that allows you to define the output font family and style names.
 This feature currently supports `platform=3, encoding=1, language=1033` name records only.
-Please refer to [the OpenType name table specification](https://docs.microsoft.com/en-us/typography/opentype/spec/name) for additional details about how the platform, encoding, and language ID's are used in text rendering environments.
+Please refer to [the OpenType name table specification](https://docs.microsoft.com/en-us/typography/opentype/spec/name) for details about how the platform, encoding, and language ID's are used in text rendering environments.

 ### Edit style map bit flags `(Developer Feature)`

 The app allows a user to set and clear font binary bits in the OpenType specification-defined bit flags used for family style mapping.

 {{< tip >}}
-Details on *how* to appropriately set name table records and bit flags in fonts are beyond the scope here.
+Details on *how* to appropriately set name table records and bit flags in fonts are beyond the scope of these docs.
 Please refer to [the OpenType specification](https://docs.microsoft.com/en-us/typography/opentype/spec/) for more information.
 {{< /tip >}}

-See the [Usage docs](usage) for instructions on font slicing and advanced font binary editing features in Slice.
+See the [Usage docs](usage) for instructions on font slicing and the advanced font binary editing features in Slice.

 ## Why slice a font?